rajfal/cdn_warrants/README.md

 # cdn_warrants
-canadian warrants data harvesting for fun
+Canadian warrants data harvesting to implement home-made algorithm, ~decision tree, that is used for investment decision port Excel function into Python